NikMsh/Radio-details-from_Belchip-Chipdip.by/Project Documentation/SRS(EN).md

 #### 2.3\.
 User Characteristics <a name="2.3"></a>
 People who need to find and check availability of radio components simultaneously from two online shops in Belarus belchip.by and chipdip.by.
 ### 3\.
 System Requirements <a name="3"></a>
-For user: run the application on the web-browser by link.
+For user: run the application on the web-browser by link.<br>
 For developer: you should have JDK 8 or later, JRE 8 or later, Tomcat server 9.0.6 and application jar file.
 #### 3.1\.
 Functional Requirements <a name="3.1"></a>
 The user is given the opportunities provided in the table.